 Mr. London also represented individual clients in most areas of the law including estate planning, real estate transactions, creating trusts and administering estates.
 Over the years he has had experience in nearly all areas of the law.

-He also believes a lawyer has a responsibility to the community in which he or she practices.
+He also believes a lawyer has a responsibility to the community in which he or her practices.
 Mr. London has been the incorporator of two not-for-profit corporations of which he has had the privilege of serving as an officer and director for more than 25 years.

 - New York State